What you can do to stabilize the in’s and out’s so your business remains liquid and strong.

 Final thought

 Cash flow management is not a one-time activity — it’s a constant discipline.
-By utilizing forecasting, disciplined collections, cost management and strategic communication, you can dramatically lower the odds of running out of cash and lay a solid base for growth.
+By utilizing forecasting, disciplined collections, cost management and strategic communication, you can dramatically lower the odds of running out on cash and lay a solid base for growth.